Gooseus/goose.us-source/content/thoughts/a-purpose-for-life.md

 ### So What Does That Mean?

-It means that human beings can align themselves with what Life has been up to for the last few billion years.
-What is means is that humans have a job to do, one that no other Earth being can do it.

-But what it means first, is that humans need to understand the nature of complexity and learn from the mistakes that Life has made in the past.
-Maximizing the area under the curve does not mean simply pointing the slope up and to the right as if it was a revenue projection slide in an investor deck.
-It means pushing out the downward curve as far as possible, even if it means reducing the slope of that upward curve.

-I'm looking forward elaborating on this some more, but for now, lets just say the best strategy is to keep it simple.
+Personally, I think it means quite a lot, and yet, if the idea is explored in depth, it doesn't tell us anything we didn't already know.
+If we could truly graph the complexity of Earth from it's formation, it would not look as clean as that parabola.
+Instead, it would follow along quite nicely with a graph of speciations and extinctions in slow rises and relatively sharp falls.

+Life has driven the upward curves of complexity through evolutionary problem solving and massive environmental changes have driven the steep downward slopes through cosmic (meteors), geological (eruptions) and ecological (run-away biological chemistry) mechanisms.

+We are playing the same game that Life has for billions of years, and in order to continue the upward trend and avoid the downward spike we must learn to understand the nature of complexity and avoid the mistakes that Life has made in the past.

 *~ Gooseus*

 #### Notes

-<a name="note-0">[[0]](#ref-0)</a> Quotes and figures from *The Big Picture* are used without permission. [*back*](#ref-0)
+<a name="note-0">[[0]](#ref-0)</a> Quotes and figures from *The Big Picture* are currently being used without permission. [*back*](#ref-0)

 <a name="note-1">[[1]](#ref-1)</a> From [Slide 24](https://www.slideshare.net/seanmcarroll/setting-time-aright/24-Life_the_ultimate_complex_system) of Sean Carroll's [Setting Time Aright Presentation](https://www.slideshare.net/seanmcarroll/setting-time-aright) from the [2011 Foundational Questions Institute Conference](http://fqxi.org/conference/2011) of the same name.
-Used without permission.  [*back*](#ref-1)
+Currently used without permission.  [*back*](#ref-1)